robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/wip-data-structures.md

 Structures of fixed-size data records such that each element can be efficiently located by its index.

 ### Advantages (of contiguously-allocated arrays)
+* Constant-time access given the index: Since the index of each element is mapped directly to a memory address, we can access arbitrary data items instnatly provided we know the index.
+* Space efficiency - Arrays consist purely of data, no space is wasted with links or other formatting information.
+End of record information is not needed because arrays are built from fixed-size records.
+* Memory locality - Arrays are easily iterated through.
+Physical continuity between successive data accesses helps exploit the high-speed cache memory on modern computer architectures.

+### Disadvantages (of contiguously-allocated arrays)
+We can't adjust their size in the middle of a program's execution.

+## Dynamically Allocated Arrays
+An array that starts as a fixed size array, and whose size is doubled each time we run out of space.
+The doubling process involves allocating a new contiguous array of size $2m$, copying the contents of the old array to the lower half of the new one, and returning the space used by the old array to the storage allocation sy stem.

+### Number of Movements In A Dynamically Allocated Array
+The total movements $M$ of all elements (if half the elements move once, a quarter of the elements twice, etc) in a dynamically allocated array is given as follows

+$$
+M=\sum_{i=1}^{\lg n} i \cdot n / 2^{i}=n \sum_{i=1}^{\lg n} i / 2^{i} \leq n \sum_{i=1}^{\infty} i / 2^{i}=2 n
+$$

+The first inserted element will have been recopied when the array expands after the first, second, fourth, eighth.. insertions.
+It will take $\log _{2} n$ doublings until the array gets to have $n$ positions.
+Most elements do not suffer much upheaval.The $(n / 2+1) \mathrm{st}$ through $n$th elements will most at most once and might never have to move at all.

+Thus, each of the $n$ elements move only two times on average, and the total work of managing the dynamic array is the same $O(n)$ as it would have been if a single array of sufficient size had been allocated in advance.

+The primary thing lost using dynamic arrays is the guarantee that each array access takes constnat time in the worst case.
+Now all queries will be fast except for those that trigger array doubling.

 # Linked Data Structures
 Composed of distinct chunks of memory bound together by pointers, and include lists, trees, and graph adjacency lists.

+## Pointers
+Pointers represent the address of a location in memory.
+A variable storing a pointer to a given data item can provide more freedom than storying a copy of the item itself.

+### Pointers in C
+A pointer **p** is assumed to give the address in memory where a particular chunk of data is located.